 When I began gathering information on the F-2, I knew only that the visa was based on a points system.
 The Korean Immigration Service website appeared to be a trap: with Safari and Firefox the site is non-operational while with Microsoft Explorer one discovers that the visa section is “under construction.”

 At this stage, having already committed to writing this article, I turned in desperation to the Immigration Contact Center by dialing 1345.
-(The helpline is open from 9 to 12 a.m. and 1 to 6 p.m. on weekdays.)
+(The helpline is open from 9 to 10 pm on weekdays).
 The English-speaking counselor made a sincere effort to help, but his instructions later turned out to contain errors and contradictions when compared with the official documents.

 Later, in an effort to get my hands on an application form and possibly even a brochure or informational booklet, I made a trip to the main immigration office of Seoul (from Omokgyo Station on subway line 5, it’s a ten-minute walk from exit 7).
 When my number came up the immigration officer merely navigated to the immigration homepage on her smartphone and held it up for me to see.
 All the information about the F-2 was available on the site, she told me as I stared back in disbelief.